yanard18/42libft/README.md

 3. Structural Testing

-## Further Study
+## Furhter Study

 ### LDD

-> some versions of ldd may attempt to obtain the dependency information by attempting to directly  execute  the program,  which may lead to the execution of whatever code is defined in the program's ELF interpreter, and perhaps to execution of the program itself.
+Quoted from `man ldd`:

-Can be interesting.
+some versions of ldd may attempt to obtain the dependency information by attempting to directly  execute  the program,  which may lead to the execution of whatever code is defined in the program's ELF interpreter, and perhaps to execution of the program itself.